Florida State COVID-19 FAQs

 - Have a minimum amount of wages earned in what is called the "base period," which is the first 12 months of the past 15 months from when an employee filed a claim;

 - At the time of application, are able to work, available for work, and actively seeking work, unless otherwise exempt from this requirement.
 This includes being physically able to perform a job and having child care if necessary.

-For more information on eligibility requirements, how to apply for, and how to file for Reemployment Assistance, please visit Florida’s Department or Economic Opportunity (DEO) Reemployment Assistance Service Center, review the DEO’s Reemployment Assistance Handbook and Reemployment Assistance Resource Guide for COVID-19, or visit the DEO’s website.
+For more information on eligibility requirements, how to apply for, and how to file for Reemployment Assistance, please visit Florida’s Department or Economic Opportunity (DEO) Reemployment Assistance Service Center, review the DEO’s Reemployment Assistance Handbook, or visit the DEO’s website.

 What general information/document will a claimant need to apply for benefits?